 The law protects the privacy of the health information we create and obtain in providing our care and services to you.
 For example, your protected health information includes your symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information relating to these services.
 Federal and state law allows us to use and disclose your protected health information for purposes of treatment and health care operations.
-Island Hospital is required to following the privacy practices that are described in this Notice (which may be amended from time to time).
+State law requires us to get your authorization to disclose this information for payment purposes.

 For health care operations: